MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/usage.md

 This chart shows the rate of ticket cancellations within this matchmaking queue, and also shows what cancellation types are occuring by kind.
-If matches are not happening as quickly or frequently as expected, this graph may indicate a higher than expected rate of ticket cancellations by reason that is hindering the matchmaking process.
+If matches are not happening as quickly or frequently as expected, this graph may indicate a higher than expected rate of ticket cancellations that is hindering the matchmaking process.

 #### Cancellation Types

 Each of the ticket cancellation types is listed below, along with its purpose and what entity initiated it.

 | Cancellation Type   | Description | Origin |
 |---------------------|-------------|----------------|